Nishabisht18/HotelBooking_App/README.md

 ## Expanding ESLint configuration

 If you  are developing a production application, we recommend using TypeScript with type-aware lint  enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project
 =======
 # HotelBooking_App
 >>>>>>> 3ad7542f76667eab6ea4c82296779ff161807415